AlexCue987/konsumers/README.md

 ### KeepStates

-Passes items to several consumers which stores several states, and passes these items, unchanged, downstream to the next consumer.
+Passes items to several consumers which store several states, and also passes these items, unchanged, downstream to the next consumer.

 Example: